Trendy Pet Food

 So what’s the big concern?
 Veterinarians have been seeing an alarming increase in cases of a heart condition called dilated cardiomyopathy (DCM) and the common factor in these dogs is that they are eating some variation of a “BEG” diet.
 The term “BEG” refers to diets that are boutique, contain exotic ingredients, or grain-free.
 DCM is a condition in which the muscles of the heart fail to adequately contract, leading to heart enlargement and ultimately heart failure.
 Symptoms of DCM include weakness, exercise intolerance, coughing, shortness of breath, fainting, and even death.
 While cardiologists are still working on pinpointing the exact reason these diets are causing DCM in dogs, there is now a well-established link, so we are strongly encouraging all owners to feed their dogs a non-”BEG” diet.

 “I’ve been feeding a grain-free or “BEG” diet… Now what?”
 It can be intimidating for owners to select a diet, especially with today’s nutritional fads, impressive marketing, and huge variety of products on the shelves.
 We encourage owners to select a WSAVA approved diet.
 These guidelines highlight the importance of choosing pet food companies that employ board certified veterinary nutritionists, perform rigorous feeding trials, value research and development, and have exemplary quality control.
 If you’re feeling overwhelmed, please don’t hesitate to ask us for food recommendations.
+Call us in Cathedral Hill at (651) 789-6275 or in Highland Park at (651) 789-0099.
 We are here to help!